 Research campgrounds that are family-friendly.
 Many RV sites offer plenty of on-site activities such as, day time crafts, mini-golf, pools, Karaoke, dance parties and even holiday festivities.
 Know when things are happening, because they definitely add a certain level of excitement to camping trips.

 Finding RV resorts in cities and towns that you want to explore makes for a very exciting weekend.
-When we camp at Mission Bay (link here) we like spend our day enjoying the different areas of San Diego (link here), like Old Town (link here), Seaport Village (link) or the Zoo (link).
+When we camp at Mission Bay (link here) we like spend our day enjoying the different areas of San Diego (link here), like Old Town (link here), or Seaport Village (link).
 It definitely adds variety to your camp trip and everyone will be excited to gather around the campfire after a busy day of site-seeing.

 That’s a Wrap